MarcvanHouten/Azure-Disaster-Recovery-in-a-single-region/README.md

 1. a script that creates the test environment as a starting point (ASR_CreateTestEnvironment.ps1)
 2. a script to configure the ASR protection of the virtual machine to another availability zone (ASR_protect.ps1)
 3. a script to initiate a failover (ASR_failover.ps1)
-4. a script to re-protect the virtual machine so all changes to the virtual machine are replicated back to vault (ASR_re-protect.ps1)
+4. a script to re-protect the virtual machine so all changes to the virtual machine are replicated back to the recovery vault (ASR_re-protect.ps1)
 5. and a script to failback the virtual machine to its original zone and ppg (ASR_failback.ps1)

 **Notes**